A mobile app that connects parents with music instructors worldwide to provide features that motivate parents’ in their

 Create an effective and intuitive way for instructors to give grades and feedback and keep track of the lessons on a mobile app.

 Initially I thought the registration process was going to be the main problem area.
 I discovered the registration process to be very long and tedious.
 A heuristic evaluation was done and many areas were found that needed improvement.

 By doing a Competitive and Comparative Analysis, we figured out what the direct and indirect companies are doing in order to see how we can optimize Nabi Music.
 Other sites had key communication features that Nabi Music does not have.

 UNDERSTANDING THE USERS

-5 people were interviewed and surveyed.
+5 music instructors were interviewed and surveyed remotely.
 During the interview users completed a series of tasks while going through Nabi Music’s current website.
 The goal was to determine how users felt about the registration, profile, student matching, and feedback process.

 RE-DEFINING THE SCOPE